GregatGit/in-house-report/README.md

 - Delete

 Any changes to the database are monitered by the app to update immediately.
+New report will go to the top of the list.

 To use the app email me at gregdd@outlook.com and I will send you a user and password that can login.
 You can see it running [here](https://fire-one-becf7.firebaseapp.com/)

 They're are plenty of features I would like to add.
-I am currently working on ordering the the list by the time stamp and moving all the data into a vueX store.
+I am currently working user icons and on moving all the data into a vueX store.